gye0m0919/learning-github/README.md

 This project implements a tool for taking photos using a webcam.
 It primarily uses the webcam to take photos in real-time or perform related functions.

+### Motivation

+When taking photos, unwanted subjects or other people are sometimes captured.
+To prevent this inconvenience of manually covering or using mosaics, we implemented it in Python.

+---

 ## Files and Contents

 ### final_updated_capture.py